 In the 1891 census, baby Christopher was with his parents, brother Joseph, and sisters Ellen, Mary and Catherine at Broughton, near Newport Pagnell.
 The family was living in four rooms.

-In the following census, 1901, Christopher, then 11, was at home with his parents and one of his nephews.
-His father, Benjamin, by then 71, was still working as an agricultural labourer.
+In the following census, 1901, Christopher, then 11, was at home with his parents, One of his nephews, Ernest Ayres Nichols (who also died in WWI) was also living with them.
+Christopher’s father, Benjamin, by then 71, was still working as an agricultural labourer.

 The police force